 We want to make it as easy as possible for you to take action and get your jab to protect you, your family, your colleagues and those you care for from flu.

 Staff with the following job roles and areas of work are currently eligible to receive free flu vaccinations:

 - all care home staff in our residential care homes

 - adult care social workers and community care workers

-- day centre staff we manage
+- our day centre staff

 - staff in special schools

-- home care staff
+- children directorate staff